steveseguin/electroncapture/README.md

 You can enable Elevated Privileges for the app via the command line with `--node 1` or in the app by right-clicking and selecting "Elevate Privileges" from the context-menu.
 If right-clicking to enable this mode, the app may reload the page afterwards.

+The app's **Elevate Privileges** menu enables Node integration for the page.
+It does not run the process as a Windows administrator; OS-level elevation is a separate setting.

 A unique feature about the Electron Capture app is that it can auto-select a screen or window when screen-sharing with VDO.Ninja, without user-input.
 Adding to the VDO.Ninja URL, &ss=1 will select display 1, &ss=2 for the second display, etc.  Or specify a window with &ss=window_name_here.

 To select Screen 1 automatically on load, for example you can do: